ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: The Adaptive Self-improving Knowledge Framework

 The final optimization objective is constructed in two main stages.
 First, we compute NT-Xent losses on similarity matrices that have been realigned via Optimal Transport.
 Second, these losses are modulated by our reliability-aware knowledge potentials to form the final composite objective.

-\paragraph{Loss on OT-Realigned Similarities.} The process begins with the knowledge-enhanced embeddings from Section~\ref{sec:knowledge_injection}.
+\paragraph{\textbf{Loss on OT-Realigned Similarities}.} The process begins with the knowledge-enhanced embeddings from Section~\ref{sec:knowledge_injection}.
 For a mini-batch, we compute a fine-grained similarity matrix $\mathbf{S}_f$ and a coarse-grained one $\mathbf{S}_c$.
 Since the audio and text knowledge are retrieved independently, the distributions of their nearest neighbors within the batch may differ.
-To reconcile this potential discrepancy and find a globally optimal batch-level matching, we employ Optimal Transport (OT) \citep{cuturi2013sinkhorn} to learn an optimal transport plan $\mathbf{Q}^*$ (the full formulation is detailed in Appendix~\ref{app:ot_details}).
+To reconcile this potential discrepancy and find a globally optimal batch-level matching, we employ Optimal Transport (OT) \citep{cuturi2013sinkhorn} to learn an optimal transport plan $\mathbf{Q}^*$.
 This plan is then used to produce the realigned similarity matrices $\mathbf{S}^*_f$ and $\mathbf{S}^*_c$:

 An identical process is applied to $\mathbf{S}_c$.
 Based on these realigned matrices, we define two NT-Xent loss components.
 The text-to-audio loss, $\mathcal{L}_{T \to A}$, is the sum of the fine- and coarse-grained objectives: